sergiodeveloper/tws/README.md

         description: 'The name to greet',
       },
     },
-    output: { message: 'string' },
+    output: {
+      type: 'object',
+      properties: {
+        message: {
+          type: 'string',
+          description: 'The greeting message',
+        },
+      },
+    },
-    resolver: ({ name }) => { // "name" is automatically typed as string from the input
+    handler: ({ name }, metadata) => { // "name" automatically typed as string
       return {
-        // Typescript will warn if "message" is not a string, as required by the output
+        // Typescript will warn if "message" is not a string,
+        // as required by the output
         message: `Hello ${name}`,
       };
     },